coinevo/documents/docs/es/commands/README.md

 ### getaccountaddress "account"

 DEPRECATED.
-Returns the current Qtum address for an account.
+Returns the current Evo address for an account.
 Use the null account "" for the default address.

 ```
 getaccountaddress "My trading Acct 101"